emma-data-works/ds-class-intro/python_basics/class01/Anaconda_setup.md

 Answer `yes` when asked if you want to install the packages.
 The packages that come with the initial install tend to be out of date, so updating them now will prevent future errors from out of date software.

 #####Troubleshooting#####
-If you are using ZShell and seeing the following
+If you are using ZShell and seeing the following error message:

 ```
 conda command not found